๐ŸงฉIntro to Algorithms

 Insertion Sort

-Compare: Selection Sort vs. Insertion Sort—both are O(n2)O(n^2), but Insertion Sort is adaptive (faster on partially sorted data) while Selection Sort always performs the same number of comparisons.
+Compare: Selection Sort vs. Insertion Sort.
+Both are O(n2)O(n^2), but Insertion Sort is adaptive (faster on partially sorted data) while Selection Sort always performs the same number of comparisons.
 If asked which quadratic sort to use on nearly sorted data, Insertion Sort is your answer.

-Divide-and-Conquer: The O(nlogn)O(n \log n) Standard
+Divide-and-Conquer: The O(nlogโกn)O(n \log n) Standard

 Merge Sort

-• Time complexity: O(nlogn)O(n \log n) guaranteed—divides array in half, recursively sorts, then merges in linear time
+• Time complexity: O(nlogโกn)O(n \log n) guaranteed.
+It divides the array in half, recursively sorts each half, then merges the two sorted halves in linear time.
+The recurrence is T(n)=2T(n/2)+O(n)T(n) = 2T(n/2) + O(n).

 Quick Sort

-• Average case: O(nlogn)O(n \log n), worst case: O(n2)O(n^2)—performance depends entirely on pivot selection
+• Average case: O(nlogโกn)O(n \log n), worst case: O(n2)O(n^2).
+Performance depends entirely on pivot selection.

 Heap Sort

-Non-Comparison Sorts: Breaking the O(nlogn)O(n \log n) Barrier
+Non-Comparison Sorts: Breaking the O(nlogโกn)O(n \log n) Barrier

 Counting Sort